 You wouldn’t write a huge check for a financial investment you didn’t understand, would you?
-Installing an in ground pool in is a huge investment in your property, which is why homeowners should understand how to care for their pools – or, at the very least when to call a professional!
+Installing an in ground pool is a huge investment in your property, which is why homeowners should understand how to care for their pools – or, at the very least when to call a professional!

 What is Pool Mastic?

 Pool mastic generally refers to the expansion seal located several inches from your in ground pool’s edge.
-This expansion seal is filled with mastic, a waterproof, putty-like adhesive used as joint-sealer between concrete sections.
+This expansion seal is filled with mastic, a waterproof, putty-like adhesive used as a joint-sealer between concrete sections.

-Watch the video below as Platinum Pools’ President Scott Waldo explains what a pool mastic is and why it matters for the care of your pool.
+Watch the video below as Platinum Pools’ President Scott Waldo explains what pool mastic is and why it matters for the care of your pool.

 Why Does Pool Mastic Matter?